timescale/docs/ai/pgvectorize.md

     pass
 ```

-Every time that job runs, it will sync the table with your embeddings.
+Every time that job runs, it syncs the table with your embeddings.
 It
-will sync all inserts, updates, and deletes to an embeddings table called
+syncs all inserts, updates, and deletes to an embeddings table called
 `blog_embedding`.

 Now, you can simply search the embeddings as follows (again, using